marcusolsson/grafana/contribute/documentation.md

 On every page in the documentation there are two links:

-- __Edit this page__ takes you directly to the file on GitHub where you can contribute a fix.
+- **Edit this page** takes you directly to the file on GitHub where you can contribute a fix.
-- __Request doc changes__ prepares an issue on GitHub with relevant information already filled in.
+- **Request doc changes** prepares an issue on GitHub with relevant information already filled in.

 ## Community

-If you have questions on a specific issue, post a comment to ask for clarification, or to give feedback.

 For general discussions on documentation, you’re welcome to join the `#docs` channel on our [public Grafana Slack](http://slack.raintank.io) team.